Christian Mansell: 2023

-On 28 November Mansell was announced as a full-time driver with Campos Racing for the 2023 F3 season.
+On 28 November, Mansell was announced as a full-time driver with Campos Racing for the 2023 F3 season.
 He then stated that he was "hungry to maximize his and Campos Racing's full potential" after his cameo appearance in 2022.
 In Bahrain, he finished both races in 13th.
 In Melbourne he scored his first points in ninth place after three drivers ahead were disqualified post-sprint race.
 The following day, he finished in tenth following another post-race penalty for a rival.
 Mansell failed to score points in Monaco, and was spun out by Gabriele Minì in the Barcelona sprint race.
 He returned to the points in the feature race with tenth place.

 The following weekend in Austria, Mansell finished seventh in the feature race.

 Silverstone delivered a breakthrough for the Australian, qualifying in fourth.
 After choosing to stay on dry tyres, Mansell climbed from seventh to third during the last lap, holding off a late charge from Caio Collet to achieve his maiden Formula 3 podium.
 He followed this with a fifth-placed finish in the feature race.
 In Budapest he finished sixth in the sprint and 11th in the feature.
 At Spa-Francorchamps he qualifying 23rd for the sprint race.
 In the feature race, a gamble on wet tyres saw him finish second.
 Mansell ended his season in Monza by scoring seventh and eighth places.
 Mansell finished 12th in the standings with 60 points and two podium finishes.

 In October 2023, Mansell joined ART Grand Prix for post-season testing at Jerez.
 He then participated in the Macau Grand Prix with the French team, finishing 16th in the main race.

-At the Formula 3 end of season awards night, Mansell picked up the Best Comeback of the Year for his performamcne in the feature race in Belgium where he progressed from 23rd to second at the chequered flag.
+At the Formula 3 end of season awards night, Mansell picked up the Best Comeback of the Year for his performance in the feature race in Belgium where he progressed from 23rd to second at the chequered flag.